dCache/upgrade-gude-62/UPGRADE62.md

 > As we have changed the grouping unit from `dcache.service` to `dcache.target`, debian based installations have to manually stop dcache.service before installing new package and use dcache.target in the future.

 dCache uses systemd's generator functionality to create a service for each defined domain in the layout file.
-That's why, before starting the service all dynamic systemd units should be generated:
+That's why, before starting the service all dynamic systemd units should be generated.
+As generator runs in a restricted environment, ensure that `/usr/bin/java` points to a valid `java11` binary.

 ```
 systemctl daemon-reload